ExtremeFLOW/neko-top/documentation/pages/theory/adjoint.md

 ## Time integration
-This section summarizes the discrete adjoint for the pressure-correction time integration used in `neko-top`.
+This section summarizes the discrete adjoint for the pressure-correction time integration used in `Neko-TOP`.
 We start from a right-handed Riemann sum for the objective,
 \f[
   F \approx \Delta t \sum_{n=1}^{N} f(\mathbf{u}_n), \qquad